sourcegraph/scip-java/README.md

 For multi-project Gradle projects **_(experimental)_**:

-1. Modify your `allprojects` block in the root `build.gradle` to resemble the following:
+1. Modify your `allprojects` block in the root `build.gradle` to include the following:

 ```groovy
 allprojects {